top of page

 Perennial Power — Getting More from Your Spring Bulbs

 Once your bulbs are in the ground, your work isn’t over.
 If you want a display that improves every year, a bit of care and planning goes a long way.
+Choosing the right bulbs in the first place makes a big difference.
+I wrote more about that in Planting with Foresight: Spring Bulbs Beyond the Basics .
 1. Choose Naturalisers Not all bulbs fade after one season.
-Look for: Species tulips (like Tulipa clusiana or T. tarda ) Camassia for damp areas Narcissus poeticus and wild daffodils for longevity 2.
-Feed and Leave the Foliage Once flowering finishes, give a liquid feed and resist cutting back the leaves until they turn ye
+Look for: Species tulips (like Tulipa clusiana or T. tarda ) Camassia for damp areas Narcissus poeticus and wild

 Elie